madsstoumann/elements/book/Icon.md

 ---

 ### The most flexible: inline markup
-If you want _full control_, the best way to add an SVG-icon, is to inline it in your HTML-markup, like this:
+If you want _full control_, the best way to add an `<svg>`-icon, is to inline it in your HTML-markup, like this:

 ```xml
 <svg viewBox="0 0 16 16" class="c-ico">